Year in Review: The journey of a funding application

 Description of "The journey of a funding application"

-A medicine supplier, health professional or an everyday New Zealand can apply for a medicine device to be funded.
+A medicine supplier, health professional or an everyday New Zealand can apply for a medicine or related product to be funded.

 - Prepare your application by collating all relevant information.